2018 Honda CR-V Buyer's Guide

 The best-selling SUV in the country gets even better

 A multiple Kelley Blue Book Best Buy Award winner and Family Car favorite, the Honda CR-V is also the best-selling SUV in the country.
 It isn't the flashiest compact SUV out there, but it consistently shines in every other way.
-So how does Honda improve this practical, well-rounded, refined utility vehicle?
-Redesign it for 2017, with an even bigger interior, best-in-class fuel economy (non-hybrid), and more safety and tech features, without losing any of the comfort, convenience and value on which the CR-V built its reputation.
+So how did Honda improve this practical, well-rounded, refined utility vehicle?
+They redesigned it last year, with an even bigger interior, best-in-class fuel economy (non-hybrid), and more safety and tech features, without losing any of the comfort, convenience and value on which the CR-V built its reputation.

 Honda CR-V Shoppers Also Look At

 To their credit, Honda's product and marketing teams make it easy to buy a CR-V, offering five trim levels and only a few elective options.
-A 2018 Honda CR-V LX with front-wheel drive can be purchased for just under $25,000, while those buyers insisting on everything -- including all-wheel drive, satellite navigation and leather -- will have ventured into the $35,000 range with the CR-V Touring.
+A 2018 Honda CR-V LX with front-wheel drive can be purchased for just over $25,000, while those buyers insisting on everything -- including all-wheel drive, satellite navigation and leather -- will have ventured into the $35,000 range with the CR-V Touring.
 Build and price your own 2018 Honda CR-V to unlock its Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.

 CR-V's Little Brother

-If you want something a little smaller, the new Honda HR-V is the benchmark among subcompact SUVs.
+If you want something a little smaller, the Honda HR-V is the benchmark among subcompact SUVs.

 One of Many Good Choices

-The all-new 2017 Honda CR-V is an excellent choice, but the competition has never been better or more abundant.
+The 2018 Honda CR-V is an excellent choice, but the competition has never been better or more abundant.
 Be sure to check out our Compact SUV Buyer's Guide before signing on any dotted lines.